kmkamyk/Ansible-Facts-Explorer/README.md

 2.  **Open the Frontend**: Open the `index.html` file in your browser.
 3.  **Select a Data Source**: Use the toggle buttons in the header to choose between "Live AWX", "Cached DB", or "Demo".
 4.  **Load Facts**: Click the "Load Facts" button.
 The frontend will request data from the backend, which will then fetch it from the selected source.
+5.  **Explore the Dashboard**: Click the bar chart icon to toggle the dashboard view for a high-level overview.
+Configure the charts to visualize different fact distributions.
+6.  **Switch Views**: Use the view switcher to toggle between the flat **List View** and the host-centric **Pivot View**.
-5.  **Search and Filter**: Use the search bar to explore the data.
-As you type, the table will update instantly.
+7.  **Search and Filter**: Use the powerful search bar to explore the data.
+8.  **Filter Facts/Columns**: Click the filter icon to open the Fact Filter panel.
+Check or uncheck facts to control which columns are visible in the tables.
+In Pivot View, you can also click the 'x' on a column header to hide it.
-6.  **Toggle Modified Date**: Click the clock icon to show or hide the "Modified" column.
+9.  **Toggle Modified Date**: Click the clock icon to show or hide the "Modified" column.
-7.  **Export Data**: Click the export button to download the currently filtered data as CSV or XLSX.
+10. **Export Data**: Click the export button to download the currently filtered data as CSV or XLSX.
-8.  **Customize View**: Use the density and theme switchers to adjust the application's appearance.
+11. **Customize View**: Use the density, theme, and full-screen toggles to adjust the application's appearance.

 ## 📁 Project Structure